phkehl/ubloxcfg/cfggui/README.md

     - <https://stackoverflow.com/questions/6733934/what-does-immediate-mode-mean-in-opengl>
     - <https://learnopengl.com/Getting-Started/OpenGL>
     - <https://docs.gl>
+* Gzipped read: maybe replace by gunzipping file into cache dir and then use that?
+  Hmmm... lots of implications with the "immediate" in imgui.. :-/ Can we implement seekpos()?
+Maybe re-open file at a certain position?

 * Check out stuff here: <https://github.com/mahilab/mahi-gui>
 * Check out doing maps using ImPlot (<https://github.com/epezent/implot_demos>)